wongjiahau/Pineapple/docs/Features/Groups.md

 ## Differences with other languages

-In fact, Pineapple's trait is a featured inpsired by Java/C#'s Interfaces, Haskell's Type Classes and Scala's Trait.
+In fact, Pineapple's group is a featured inpsired by Java/C#'s Interfaces, Haskell's Type Classes and Scala's Trait.

-However, there are one major differences that makes Pineapple's trait stands out:
+However, there are one major differences that makes Pineapple's group stands out:

-==Using trait in Pineapple will not break existing code.==
+==Using group in Pineapple will not break existing code.==

 Suppose we have a data type called `Animal` and a function named `isMoreThan`.